Download Veterinary School Admissions Guide as a printable PDF

 Sophomore Year

-• Continue with next sequence of courses.
+- Continue with the next sequence of courses.

 Junior Year

-• Register for the GRE (Fall).
+- Register for the MCAT.

-• Study for GRE and take it (Spring/Summer).
+- Study for and take the GRE

 Senior Year

-• Continue with activities and professional experiences/shadowing.
+- Continue with activities and service commitments.

-• Finish degree requirements and GRADUATE!
+- Finish degree requirements